seeker142/seeker142.github.io/_posts/Honzuki/2024-05-14-honzukimanga_p4v08.markdown

 「But without Rozemyne-sama's advice, the progress we made today would never have happened.」

-「That's sound like a cause for celebration.」
+「That sounds like a cause for celebration.」

 I had always been aware of Prince Anastasius's fixation with me.
 However, I thought his obsession was directed toward the throne.
 This is because the two princes only started sending me gifts and wooing me when the king said the one I choose will be the next king.